 This makes knife laws by state a tricky subject unless your state has a preemption clause.
 Preemption means that the state government nullifies all knife laws made by cities and counties.
 Therefore, when you travel from town to town, you would not have to worry about municipal knife laws.

 Knife laws can be divided into these two categories: ownership laws and carry laws.

 Ownership laws forbid individuals from owning certain types of knives that society has deemed “deadly weapons” or “dangerous.”
 Most of the time, these knives were once associated with unlawful people such as gangs, the mob, and outlaws.
 It is for this reason that the Bowie knife has been outlawed in so many states.

 Carry laws forbid an individual from carrying, concealed or open, certain knives.
 For example, some states forbid an individual from conceal carry of knives over a certain length but open carry of that same knife is legal.
 Other states forbid the carry, concealed and open, of certain knives.
 Most knives that are barred from carry are ones deemed by society to have no utility uses and, therefore, their only use is as weapons.

 Some states have laws that forbid one from aggravated display of a knife as well as committing a crime with a knife.
-These laws are usually only enforceable after the fact and, for that reason, allows the state to increase the penalty of a crime.
-For example, robber is a bad crime but robbery with a knife laws is viewed as an even worse crime and should be punished more than simple robbery.
+These laws are usually only enforceable after the fact and, for that reason, allow the state to increase the penalty of a crime.
+For example, robbery with a knife is considered a more serious crime than simple robbery.

-If you want to carry a knife laws that is usually legal everywhere, I highly recommend you buy a knife that is clearly intended for utility use.
-For example, most pocket knives and all leathermans as well as multi-tools fit this description.
-As long as the blade is less than 3 or 2.5 inches, you should be fine.
-Times where this advice might not be true is at: courts, planes, schools, and special buildings that forbid the carry of blades.
+If you want to carry a knife that is usually legal everywhere, I highly recommend you buy a knife that is clearly intended for utility use.
+For example, most pocket knives and almost all leathermans and multi-tools fit this description.
+As long as the blade is less than 2.5 to 3 inches, you should be fine.
+Locations that may be exceptions to this general rule are courts, planes, schools, and special buildings that forbid the carrying of knives.